-Survey: College students unaware of Plan B options
+College students unaware of over-the-counter emergency contraception options, survey shows - amNewYork

 “Abstinence is a good way to go,” said Adriana, 18, a Parsons freshman.
 “I will definitely have to know someone for a long period of time,” before embarking on a sexual relationship with activities that carry a risk of pregnancy and STDs.

 Alice, 18, a freshman at the New School, recently received an unwelcome crash course in emergency contraception.
-Losing her virginity in a November Tinder hook-up, she purchased Plan B at a pharmacy the next morning, but then discovered that the standard dose might not be as effective in women weighing more than 165 pounds, which she does.
+Losing her virginity in a November Tinder hookup, she purchased Plan B at a pharmacy the next morning, but then discovered that the standard dose might not be as effective in women weighing more than 165 pounds, which she does.
 Alice took both pills in the box, but then went to Planned Parenthood for good measure, where she received and took another pregnancy prevention pill.

 “I was freaked out and really worried — worried about getting pregnant, worried about being judged for getting pregnant and I felt stupid for not using a condom,” she said.

-The terrifying saga “was a good experience in terms of learning, but now I don’t want to have sex again,” said Alice, who now takes birth-control pills from Planned Parenthood to help with a hormonal imbalance.
+The terrifying saga “was a good experience in terms of learning, but now I don’t want to have sex again,” said Alice, who now takes birth control pills from Planned Parenthood to help with a hormonal imbalance.

-Annie, a 21-year-old junior at NYU, scored 100% when asked the questions on the Teva-Kinsey quiz, even though she said that she had never used the product and relies on condoms for her sexual encounters.
+Annie, a 21-year-old junior at NYU, knew where to get emergency contraceptives, even though she said that she had never used that product and relies on condoms for her sexual encounters.

-She added that it is important that emergency contraception be easily available without a prescription because many college students don’t want to see bills for birth-control pills pop up “on their parents’ insurance.”
+She added that it is important that emergency contraception be easily available without a prescription because many college students don’t want to see bills for birth control pills pop up “on their parents’ insurance.”
 It would be even better if all birth control was free and “de-stigmatized” Annie said.

 But how is she so literate in the specifics of emergency contraception if she has never used it?